Community Fibre Broadband Review (Updated June 2026)

 -

-Fair Pricing They still tend to undercut the big legacy providers, especially once you compare like-for-like full fibre speeds rather than headline deals built around slower upload performance.
+Fair Pricing They still tend to price aggressively against the big legacy providers, especially when you compare like-for-like full fibre speeds and upload performance.
+As always, check the live monthly price, any April price change wording and the out-of-contract price before ordering.

 -

-Solid Support Setup They offer phone, chat and online support, plus a public service status page, and customer feedback remains stronger than many of the national giants.
+Solid Support Setup They offer phone, chat and online support, plus a public service status page.
+Trustpilot feedback remains strong, with a 4.7 rating and around 89,000 reviews at the time of this update.

 The Drawbacks